timuela/NuttyB-Raptors/README.md

 make b64
 ```

+Same as ``make b64` but to other way around.
 Converts base64url tweaks back into lua and tries format it somewhat similarly:

 ```shell
 make lua